Dominickm95/Pitch_Your_LineUp/README.md

 # Pitch_Your_LineUp
 This is an app that generates a kids softball team randomly.
-This idea stemmed from a simple CLI app in C++
+This idea stemmed from a simple CLI app in C++.
+This is an app designed to generate a kid's baseball team's up randomly.
+To ensure fairness in the the line up, all positions are randomly selected with the following conditions: No player repeats a position, no player its out for more than 1 inning, and every player plays both a infield and outfield position.
+The overall goal for this project is to allow coaches to generate lineups from the convienve of their phone.
+Next build phases are storing data through games and allowing to change position availability based on pre-determined conditons set by the coach.